andreysaf/andreysaf.github.io/README.md

-# BookTemplate
+# GitHub Pages
-A free template built on Bulma for new products.
+A GitHub page to go along with GitHub.